sudomateo/website/content/gear/index.md

 [Link](https://grovemade.com/product/matte-desk-pad)

 I had a SteelSeries desk pad previously but its rubber bottom didn't let my wooden desk breathe and would dull the finish after extended use.
-I figured the cork bottom on this Grovemade desk pad would let my wooden desk breathe much better and I always wanted to try a Grovemade product.
+The cork bottom on this Grovemade desk pad lets my wooden desk breathe much better and I always wanted to try a Grovemade product.
 I purchased the Dark Green color in the Medium Plus.

 ## Computer